ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 **The Bullhorn** is our newsletter for the Ansible contributor community.
 You can get Bullhorn updates from the :ref:`ansible_forum` or `subscribe <https://eepurl.com/gZmiEP>`_ to receive it.

-If you have any content you would like to share, please `contribute/suggest it <https://github.com/ansible/community/wiki/News#the-bullhorn>`_ for upcoming releases.
+If you have any questions or content you would like to share, you are welcome to chat with us in the `Ansible Social room on Matrix<https://matrix.to/#/#social:ansible.com>, and mention `newsbot <https://matrix.to/#/@newsbot:ansible.im>`_ to have your news item tagged for review for the next weekly issue.

-If you have any questions, please reach out to us at ``the-bullhorn@redhat.com``.

-Read past issues on the official Bullhorn's `wiki page <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.
+Read past issues of `the Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_.

 Asking questions over email
 ===========================